MicrosoftDocs/shell-experience/shell-exp-docs/aishell/agent-azure.md

 This agent is designed to connect you to the [**Copilot in Azure**][02] experience directly from your command line.
 It provides assistance for Azure CLI commands, Azure PowerShell commands, and general Azure knowledge.
-To use this agent, you need to sign into Azure using the `az login` command from Azure CLI.
+To use this agent, you need to sign in to Azure using the `az login` command from Azure CLI.

 > [!IMPORTANT]
-> You must use sign into Azure using the Azure CLI command.
+> You must use sign in to Azure using the Azure CLI command.
 We're working on supporting the
 > `Connect-AzAccount` command from Azure PowerShell.

 ## Prerequisites

 - Windows 11 21H2 or higher
 - Windows Terminal v1.19  or higher
-- [Azure CLI][01] installed and logged into the allowed tenant
+- [Azure CLI][01] installed and signed in to the allowed tenant

 ## Sample Questions